Sean Penn gives one of his Oscars to Ukrainian president Volodymyr Zelensky

 The statue, one of two best actor trophies won by Penn in 2003 and 2008 respectively, will stay in Ukraine until the end of the war.

-Sean Penn has given one of his Oscars to Ukrainian president Volodymr Zelensky as a “symbol of faith” in the country’s victory in the ongoing conflict with Russia.
+Sean Penn has given one of his Oscars to Ukrainian president Volodymyr Zelensky as a “symbol of faith” in the country’s victory in the ongoing conflict with Russia.

 The statue, one of two best actor trophies won by Penn in 2004 and 2009 respectively, will stay in Ukraine until the end of the war.